 Ponies and donkeys wander along many village streets, whilst all the villages offer easy access to the beautiful landscapes of the open Forest.
 Shops of all descriptions are also available and there is a wide choice of pubs, restaurants and tea rooms - our Village guide provides details.

 The New Forest offers marvellously unrestricted access for relaxation, walking and exploration using many miles of gravel tracks and countless other little-used paths.
-Included here are details of seventeen New Forest walks, each accompanied by its own comprehensive route map, full directions and information about the wildlife and other things of interest that can be seen along the way.
+Included here are details of seventeen New Forest walks, each accompanied by its own comprehensive route map, full directions and information about the wildlife and other things of interest.

-Cycling provides a wonderful experience for young and not so young alike.
-Travel at leisurely pace through breathtaking countryside and absorb the atmosphere of this historic landscape - ten Cycle rides are fully detailed here.
+Cycling provides a wonderful experience for all.
+Travel through breathtaking countryside and absorb the atmosphere of this historic landscape - ten Cycle rides are fully detailed here.

-There is always much to do in the New Forest, whatever the weather.
-The New Forest Centre, the New Forest National Park Authority, the Forestry Commission and local Community Centres, for example, offer a wide range of events and activities - check out our What's on guide for further information.
+There is always much to do in the New Forest, whatever the weather - check out our What's on guide for further information.

-The New Forest is an ideal destination for day visits, weekends and longer holidays for there is always much to enjoy locally, whilst historic towns and cities are also relatively nearby, and so are safe, sandy beaches - details are in the Days out guide.
+The New Forest is an ideal destination for day visits, weekends and longer holidays, whilst historic towns and cities are also relatively nearby, and so are safe, sandy beaches - details are in the Days out guide.

 New Forest wildlife is of international importance.
 Deer can regularly be seen, butterflies are at times abundant, and so are dragonflies and damselflies.
-Look out also for wild flowers and a variety of birds such as the tiny, nationally scarce, Dartford warbler - the New Forest wildlife section provides full details.
+Look out also for wild flowers and a variety of birds - the New Forest wildlife section provides full details.

 The New Forest boasts a wide variety of pubs, most of which serve excellent food and drink - many are featured in our local Pub guide.

-Evidence of long and varied history can often be found in this aged landscape, including Bronze Age barrows, Iron Age hill forts, charcoal burners' pits and the remains of medieval deer parks - our Heritage guide has lots of local information.
+Evidence of long and varied history can often be found in this aged landscape, including Bronze Age barrows, Iron Age hill forts and much else - check out our Heritage guide for further information.

 Here, ponies, donkeys, cattle and autumnal pigs wander freely, continuing centuries-old commoning traditions that were once widespread over much of England - common rights, both past and present, are outlined in the Common rights section.

-Use the New Forest Explorers Guide to catch up with the local news, details of traffic conditions and weather forecasts - the panel to the right has the weather forecast for Lyndhurst, close to the centre of the New Forest, or catch up with details for all three at News, traffic, weather.
+Use the New Forest Explorers Guide to catch up with the local news, details of traffic conditions and weather forecasts - News, traffic, weather.

-Places to stay are readily available, for there are many high quality hotels, guest houses and B&Bs from which to choose; and also caravan and campsites - further details can be found in Places to stay.
+Places to stay are readily available, for there are many high quality hotels, guest houses and B&Bs from which to choose; and also caravan and campsites - Places to stay.

 Use the link here - Map of the New Forest and surrounding area - and within the 'Quick links' at the bottom of every page to access the very latest in mapping technology.
 Conventional maps are provided and so are satellite images, street maps that show terrain details, and 3D representations.